 In this guide, we’ll cover everything from long-term storage basics and best practices.
 With this advice, you can rest assured that your stockpile will last as long as possible, so you always have tasty meal options every week!
 So let’s get started and ensure your pantry is full of delicious and nutritious staples that will stand the test of time.

 Yes, rich is perishable.
 This means that it will begin to spoil quickly if stored improperly in ideal temperatures and conditions for too long of a period.
 Rice has the potential to be extremely susceptible to things such as heat, moisture content, and pests.
 All these factors can cause oxidation as well as decrease shelf life, considerably shortening its maximum storage expectancy periods.

-Rice may be stored uncooked almost indefinitely for a long time, especially if it’s a white rice type.
+Although, rice is still a great survival food because rice may be stored uncooked for a long time, especially if it’s a white rice type.
 Because you’ve probably removed the outer hull of white rice, it no longer contains natural oils that can grow rancid over time.